 Ingredients

 - Eggs – Use this method to make between 6 eggs and one dozen eggs.
-I always use large eggs from the grocery store.
-Many people say that older eggs will peel easier than fresh eggs (if you have your own chickens, have quick access to eggs at a farmer’s market, etc.).
+I always use large eggs from the grocery store, straight from the fridge (cold).

 - Water – This method uses boiling water to cook the eggs in a pot, plus ice water to quickly stop the cooking.